-For the maria folder in the same way we have set the permissions for the maria user — 'Read & Write', and for the ivan user — 'Access denied'.
+For the maria folder in the same way we have to set the permissions: for the maria user — 'Read & Write', and for the ivan user — 'Access denied'.

-Next, go to the parent directory and click (Permissions set up) to edit the permissions of the parent directory.
+Next, go to the parent directory and click (Permissions setup) to edit the parent directory's permissions.

 To allow users to find the folder they have access to, you need to set the parent directories to read-only.
 In our example, the parent directory is the USB drive itself, since the user folders are in the root directory, so ivan and maria users have set read-only permissions.